telerik/kendo-ui-core/docs/controls/editors/upload/drag-and-drop.md

     }

 <!--*-->
-The example below demonstrates how to customize the appearance of the drop zone during the process of dragging and dropping.
+The following example demonstrates how to customize the appearance of the drop zone during the process of dragging and dropping.

 ###### Example